Image credit CogDogBlog, Flat Classroom Conference 2013

 _Webinar: Global Collaboration in the classroom - Meet Flat Connections SLIDES and RECORDING

-Flat Connections global projects - Applications open until September 22
+Flat Connections global projects - Applications now open for February 2015

 We invite teachers who believe global collaboration has a place in their classroom.
 We invite those who want to improve digital citizenship and cultural understanding, leading to global competency amongst students and teachers.